re-ops/re-docs/architecture/README.md

 ```

-This scheme relies heavily on the security of SSH and that of CurveMQ, no external security auditing was taken place on the implementation.
+This scheme relies heavily on the security of SSH and that of CurveMQ, no external security auditing has taken place on Re-ops but the use of existing and vetted protocols should provide reasonable guarantees.

-Still under LAN use or remotely over a VPN its believed to be secure enough, any reported security issue will be given high priority in fixing and support time, please submit those under the project github page.
+Any reported security issue will be given high priority in fixing and support time, please submit those under the project [Re-mote](https://github.com/re-ops/re-mote) page.